 - Advancing equality for the local population

-We want systems to plan for NHS-led Provider Collaboratives to become the vehicle for delivering all appropriate specialised mental health, learning disability and autism services over the next five years.
+We want health and care systems to plan for NHS-Led Provider Collaboratives to become the vehicle for delivering all appropriate specialised mental health, learning disability and autism services over the next five years.
 Systems will align with service reviews in adult secure and CYPMHS specialised services, fulfil the NHS Long Term Plan inpatient ambitions for people with learning disabilities and autism, and roll out specialist community forensic teams.

-Read the following blogs and case study to find out how Provider Collaboratives are helping to transform specialised mental health services:
+Read the following blogs and case studies to find out how NHS-Led Provider Collaboratives are helping to transform specialised mental health services:

 - CONNECT: The West Yorkshire and Harrogate Adult Eating Disorders Service.
 Mental health trusts work in partnership to support people affected by eating disorders

 - South West Regional Secure Service: Bringing specialist mental health services closer to home